 2. Started from humble beginnings

-Dichter did not start with money.
-He grew up on Long Island and got his first job while in sixth grade where he delivered newspapers in the afternoon on weekdays and Sundays.
-An entrepreneur at heart, he started a T-shirt business while studying at the University of Wisconsin.
-By the time he graduated in 1990, the business had expanded to three retail locations.
-His love for jets and the potential for Wheels Up was born in 1998.
-By then he was 49 and had a business meeting to attend in South Carolina.
+Dichter grew up on Long Island and got his first job while in sixth grade where he delivered newspapers in the afternoon on weekdays and Sundays.
+An entrepreneur at heart, he started a retail business called Bucky’s during his freshman year at the University of Wisconsin.
+By the time he graduated in 1990, Bucky’s had expanded to three locations throughout the state.
+His love for private aviation and the potential for Wheels Up was born in 1998.
+By then he was 30 and had a business meeting to attend in South Carolina.
 A friend lent him his jet to travel from Teterboro Airport in New Jersey to Kiawah Island in South Carolina.
-He recalls turning to his business partner and telling him, “we gotta make a business out of this.”
-It was “love at first flight,” Kenny told CNBC.
+He recalls turning to his business partner and telling him, “We gotta make a business out of this.”
+It was “love at first flight,” Dichter told CNBC.

 3. Is a serial entrepreneur

-- Tequila Avión – The winners at the 2012 San Francisco World Spirits Competition in the ‘Best Tequila in the World’ and ‘Best White Spirit in the World’ awards were brands from Tequila Avión.
-The company was founded by Kenny and Ken Austin.
+- Tequila Avión – the winner at the 2012 San Francisco World Spirits Competition in the ‘Best Tequila in the World’ and ‘Best White Spirit in the World’ awards were brands from Tequila Avión.
+The Company was founded by Dichter and Ken Austin and later sold to Pernot Ricard.

 4. Winner of the 17th Annual Living Legends of Aviation Award

-At the Annual Living Legends of Aviation Award, Kenny Dichter was recognized for democratizing the private aviation space.
-At these awards he was presented with the prestigious Eren Ozman Entrepreneur of the Year Award.
+At the Annual Living Legends of Aviation Award in Los Angeles in 2020, Dichter was recognized for democratizing and disrupting the private aviation space twice and he was presented with the prestigious Eren Ozman Entrepreneur of the Year Award.
 The recognition looks at turnkey additions to the industry, such as innovation and the use of technology.

 5. Integrated the use of technology in the aviation industry